JetBrains/guide/site/java/tips/live-templates/index.md

 Live Templates reduce the amount of code you need to type for the more common code constructs.
 You can use _psvm_ or _main_ to create the main Java method, for example.
-There are lots of live templates including _fori_ for a for i loop and _nn_ for not null, plus many more.
+There are lots of live templates including _fori_ for a for loop and _nn_ for not null, plus many more.

 Other options include: